 The number of directors of the Board shall be fixed from time to time by resolution of the Board.
-Candidates for nomination to the Board will be identified by the Nominating and Corporate Governance Committee and recommended to the Board for approval.
+Candidates for nomination to the Board will be identified by the Nominating, Corporate Governance, Safety and Sustainability Committee ("Nominating and Corporate Governance Committee") and recommended to the Board for approval.
 Each director should meet the qualifications for Board membership set forth in the section below.
 The Nominating and Corporate Governance Committee will also consider potential director candidates recommended by stockholders and will use the same criteria for screening all candidates, regardless of who proposed such candidates.

-A majority of the Board will consist of directors who are independent, as determined in accordance with the Corporate Governance Standards for Listed Issuers of the New York Stock Exchange.
+A majority of the Board will consist of directors who are independent, as determined in accordance with the Corporate Governance Standards for Listed Issuers of the New York Stock Exchange (the "NYSE").1